LukasForst/DSS/handins/10/README.md

 Since the adversary controls the whole connection and network, and the URL is not present in the certificate, the browser has no possibility of successfully solving the above issue.

 ## Question 3
-To construct an AKE protocol π satisfying definition D from an AKE protocol π' that satisfies D', one can run protocoö π' first, and then use the output identity as an input to run the protocol π afterwards.
-Then definition D will be satisfied.
+To construct an AKE protocol π satisfying definition _D_ from an AKE protocol π' that satisfies _D'_, one can run protocol π' first, and then use the output identity as an input to run the protocol π afterwards.
+Then definition _D_ will be satisfied.

-The TLS AKE without URL check satisfies the definition D', since this protocol takes no identity as input.
-Meanwhile, the protocol D takes the identity ad input, and would therefore be equivalent to a TLS AKE with URL check.
+The TLS AKE without URL check satisfies the definition _D'_, since this protocol takes no identity as input.
+Meanwhile, the protocol _D_ takes the identity ad input, and would therefore be equivalent to a TLS AKE with URL check.